bipul724/price-tracker/docs/prd.md

 The application shall allow partial or full product-name search against the provided storefront.

+The store has no server-side search and its listing API returns a random order on every request.
+Search therefore runs against a local catalog cache (`catalog_products`) synced from the store's listing API.

 Acceptance criteria:

-- Empty query does not trigger an unnecessary external scrape.
+- Empty query does not trigger a search.
-- Partial text can return matching products.
+- Partial text (case-insensitive) returns matching products by name or brand.
+- Catalog sync collects all products the store reports (`count`), with duplicates removed across shuffled pages.
+Incompleteness is reported, not hidden.
-- Search results expose enough information to identify the correct product.
+- Search results expose name, brand and category to identify the correct product.
-- Product page URL and the store product ID derived from the URL are retained.
+- Product page URL (`/item/<id>`) and the numeric store product ID are retained.

 ### FR-02 Product Option Selection